-What Is A Mortgage Loan Term, And Which Option Is Best For You?
+Mortgage Loan Term: What Is It, And Which Option Is Best For You?

-Whether you’re a first-time home buyer or a seasoned pro looking for your forever home, you may understandably find yourself confused with all the jargon surrounding the mortgage loan process.
-One term that’s prone to cause confusion for borrowers is “loan term,” because it can be used to refer to one or multiple aspects of a mortgage.
+CARLA AYERSWhether you’re a first-time home buyer or a seasoned pro looking for your forever home, you may understandably find yourself confused with all the jargon surrounding the mortgage loan process.
+One word that’s prone to cause confusion for borrowers is “loan term,” because it can be used to refer to one or multiple aspects of a mortgage.

-Let’s take a look at what a loan term is and why choosing the right loan-term length for your situation is an important part of the home buying process.
+So, what is a loan term and why is choosing the right loan term length an important part of the home buying process?
+Let’s take a closer look.

 Loan Term Definition